wpdas/yeager-ai-web3-integration/README.md

 nvm use
 ```

-5. **Install dependencies**: In the project root, run the following command to install both client and server dependencies:
+5. **Install dependencies**: In the project root, run the following command to install client, server, and smart-contract dependencies:

 ```sh
 yarn install-dependencies